 Universal healthcare was established as a goal for the World Health Organization (WHO).

-reimbursement rates, drug services and also minimum standard of services, single-payer health system also establishes health risk pool for the entire populace in a particular area.
+reimbursement rates, drug services and also minimum standard of services,it also establishes health risk pool for the entire populace in a particular area.

-Single payer healthcare in United Kingdom is called National Health Services, in Canada and Australia its medicare, in Taiwan its called National Health Insurance.
+Single payer care in United Kingdom is called National Health Services, in Canada and Australia its medicare, in Taiwan its called National Health Insurance.

 The History Of Single-Payer Healthcare System